 In Water Margin (水浒), one of the four most celebrated classic Chinese novels, novelist Shi Naian (施耐庵 1296-1372) narrated how Gao Qiu gained special favour with the monarch.

-Another famous soccer organisation at the time was Cloud Reaching Club (齐云社), which had specific membership charters governing the members’ behaviors on and off the field, that include “10 Things to Do” (十紧要), like being a team player (要朋友), a law-abiding citizen (要礼法), a trustworthy man (要信实) and a proactive participater (要精神), and “10 Things Not to Do” (十禁戒), such as not to gamble (戒赌博), not to initiate law suit (戒词讼), not to indulge in alcohol and sex (戒酒色) and not to engage in fighting (戒争斗).
+Another famous soccer organisation at the time was Cloud Reaching Club (齐云社), which had specific membership charters governing the members’ behaviors on and off the field, that include “10 Things to Do” (十紧要), like being a team player (要朋友), a law-abiding citizen (要礼法), a trustworthy man (要信实) and a proactive member (要精神), and “10 Things Not to Do” (十禁戒), such as not to gamble (戒赌博), not to initiate lawsuit (戒词讼), not to indulge in alcohol and sex (戒酒色) and not to engage in fighting (戒争斗).

 Soccer in Ming Dynasty – Final Glory of Ancient Soccer in China

-After the classic Chinese civilisation entered the era of Ming Dynasty, the Middle Kingdom became more a citizen society, as compared to Han’s aristocracy structure, Tang’s noble order and Song’s elite system.
+After the classic Chinese civilisation entered the era of the Ming Dynasty, the Middle Kingdom became more a citizen society, as compared to Han’s aristocracy structure, Tang’s noble order and Song’s elite system.

-This ink painting by Du Jin (杜菫), a scholar painter of the 15th century, illustrates ladies playing soccer in the garden.
+This ink painting by Du Jin (杜菫), a scholar-painter of the 15th century, illustrates ladies playing soccer in the garden.

-This painting by Ming court artist depicts the fifth Ming emperor Xuanzong watching guards and servants playing soccer.
+This painting by a Ming court artist depicts the fifth Ming emperor Xuanzong watching guards and servants playing soccer.

-In History of Ming Dynasty (明通鉴) compiled by post-Ming scholar Xia Xie (夏燮 1800–1875), a much more reliable account about Ming history than the one “officially” published under Manchu’s sponsorship, there is a story about the 11th Ming emperor Wuzong’s brush with soccer:
+In History of Ming Dynasty (明通鉴) compiled by post-Ming scholar Xia Xie (夏燮 1800–1875), a much more reliable account of Ming history than the one “officially” published under Manchu’s sponsorship, there is a story about the 11th Ming emperor Wuzong’s brush with soccer:

-In the 1st year of Wuzhong’s reign, bandit Zhang Mao from Wen’an County became sworn brother of his neighbour, eunuch Zhang Zhong, thus got a chance to enter the Beijing Forbidden City to play soccer with the emperor.
+In the 1st year of Wuzhong’s reign, bandit Zhang Mao from Wen’an County became a sworn brother of his neighbour, eunuch Zhang Zhong, and thus got a chance to enter the Beijing Forbidden City to play soccer with the emperor.

 This is part of the embroidered pattern in a jacket unearthed from a Ming empress’ tomb, which illustrates three youth playing soccer together.

-However, such wide popularity and high professionalism in classic Chinese soccer during the Ming era was actually just the last glorious radiance of the setting sun before a total darkness descended on China’s soccer field.
+However, such wide popularity and high professionalism in classic Chinese soccer during the Ming era was actually just the last glorious radiance of the setting sun before total darkness descended on China’s soccer field.

 The End of Ancient Chinese Soccer

-Anything those stone-age aliens couldn’t understand or considered would pose a threat to their rule had to go: Books on technologies were burned, Daoist practice was prohibited, and martial arts and sports were banned, that included soccer.
+Anything those stone-age aliens couldn’t understand or considered would pose a threat to their rule had to go: Books on technologies were burned, the Daoist practice was prohibited, and martial arts and sports were banned, that included soccer.